mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 1. S3 max object is 5TB.
 Glacier is 40TB.
 2. S3 has user friendly key name.
 Glacier uses system generated archive ids.
 3. S3 uses optional encryption.
 Glacier is auto encrypted.

+### Key knowledge points

+- Bucket names have to be globally unique
+- Minumum of three and maximum of 63 characters - no uppercase or underscores
+- Must start with a lowercase or number and can't be formatted as an IP address (1.1.1)
+- Default 100 buckets per account, and hard 1,000 bucket limit via support request
+- Unlimited object in buckets
+- Unlimited total capacity for a bucket
+- An object key is its name
+- An object's value is its data
+- An object size is from 0 to 5TB

+## CloudFormation

+It's an infrastructure as Code(IAC) product, you can create, manage, and remove infrastructure using JSON or YAML.

+1. Template: A CFN template is JSON or YAML.
+It contains logical resources and configuration.
+2. Stacks are created and modified based on templates, which can be changed and used to update a stack.
+3. Stacks take logical resources from a template and create, update, or delete the physical resources in AWS.

+A CloudFormation (CFN/cfn) template is used to initially create a CFN stack.
+A stack creates, updates, and deletes physical AWS resources based on its logical resources, which are based on the contents of a template.

+- A CFN template is written in JSON or YAML.
+- A template can create up to 200 resources.
+- If a stack is deleted, then, by default, any resources it has created are also deleted.
+- A stack can be updated by uploading a new version of a template.
+- New logical resources cause new physical resources.
+- Removed logical resources cause the stack to delete physical resources.
+- Changed logial resources update with some disruption or replace physical resources.

 ## Amazon Elastic Compute Cloud, Amazon EC2